-- a.
-Transportation. - b.
-Personal care. - c.
-Nutrition: one hot meal per eight-hour day which provides one-third of recommended daily allowances and follows the meal pattern of the General Requirements for Nutrition Programs.
-Participants in attendance from eight to fourteen hours shall receive an additional meal in order to meet a combined two-thirds of the recommended daily allowances.
-Modified diet menus should be provided, where feasible and appropriate, which take into consideration client choice, health, religious and ethnic diet preferences.
-Meals shall be acquired from a congregate meal provider where possible and feasible. - d.
-Recreation: consisting of planned activities suited to the needs of the client and designed to encourage physical exercise, to maintain or restore abilities and skill, to prevent deterioration, and to stimulate social interaction. - 6.
-Each adult day care program may provide directly or make arrangements for the provision of the following optional services.
-If arrangements are made for provision of any service at a place other than program operated facilities, a written agreement specifying supervision requirements and responsibilities shall be in place. - a.
-Rehabilitative: physical, occupational, speech and hearing therapies provided under order from a physician by licensed practitioners. - b.
-Medical support: laboratory, x-ray, pharmaceutical services provided under order from a physician by licensed professionals. - c.
-Services within the scope of the Nursing Practice Act. - d.
-Dental: under the direction of a dentist. - e.
-Podiatric: provided or arranged for under the direction of a physician. - f.
-Ophthalmologic: provided or arranged for under the direction of an ophthalmologist. - g.
-Health counseling. - h.
-Shopping assistance/escort. - 7.
-Each program shall establish written policies and procedures to govern the assistance to be given participants in taking medications while participating in the program.
-The policies and procedures must address: - a.
-Written consent from the client, or client's representative, to assist in taking medications. - b.
-Verification of medication regimen, including prescriptions and dosages. - c.
-Training and authority of staff to assist clients in taking medications. - d.
-Procedures for medication set up. - e.
-Secure storage of medications belonging to and brought in by participants. - f.
-Disposal of unused medications. - g.
-Instructions for entering medication information in client files, including times and frequency of assistance. - 8.
-Each provider shall establish a written policy/procedure for discharging individuals from the program that includes, at a minimum, one or more of the following: - a.
-The participant's desire to discontinue attendance. - b.
-Improvement in the participant's status so that they no longer meet eligibility requirements.
+- 2. Programs General Requirements for Nutrition Service Programs and C-3 Congregate Meals Service Standard - e) The program shall demonstrate awareness of and offer referrals to other caregiver supports and services as needed. - 7.
+Each Adult Day Service may provide directly or arrange for the provision of the following optional services for the participant.
+If arrangements are made for provision of any service at a place other than program operated facilities, a written agreement specifying supervision requirements and responsibilities shall be in place. - a) Rehabilitative: physical, occupational, speech and hearing therapies provided under order from a physician by licensed practitioners - b) Medical support: laboratory, x-ray, pharmaceutical services provided under order from a licensed professional - c) Nursing services: provided by a licensed R.N. or by a licensed L.P.N. under R.N. supervision, or by another staff person under R.N. direction and supervision - d) Dental: under the direction of a dentist - e) Podiatric: provided or arranged for under the direction of a physician - f) Ophthalmologic: provided or arranged for under the direction of an ophthalmologist - 8.
+Each ADS program shall establish a written policy for medication management and must designate which staff are trained and authorized to administer medications.
+The medication management policy, which must include a medication training program, must be approved by a registered nurse, physician, or pharmacist.
+Licensed nurses are required to oversee medication administration but administering medications can be a delegated task performed by trained staff.
+The written policy shall also contain the following: - a) Written consent from the participant, or participant's guardian, or designated representative, for assistance when taking medications - b) Verification of medication regimen, including prescriptions and dosages - c) Training and authority of staff to assist participants in taking medications - d) Procedures for medication set up - e) Secure storage of medications belonging to and brought in by participants. - f) Proper disposal of unused medications - g) Instructions for entering medication information in participant files, including times and frequency of assistance - 9.
+Each provider shall establish a written policy/procedure for discharging individuals from the program that includes, at a minimum, one or more of the following: - a) The participant's desire to discontinue attendance - b) Improvement in the participant's status so that they no longer meet eligibility requirements - c) An increase in the availability of caregiver support from family and/or friends. - d) Permanent institutionalization of participant - e) When the program becomes unable to continue to serve the participant